vuiseng9/nervana-distiller/readme.md

 # Scoring pretrained models - we can use this step to validate if environment is working correctly
 source scripts/run_eval_cadene_pretrainedmodels.sh

+# At this point, we may save the runtime as a docker image
+sudo docker commit <runtime id> nervana-distiller
 ```
+*vuiseng9 personal notes: Steps above reproducible in pytorch-tf-gpu of ml-docker*

 #### Launching Jupyter lab
 ```